Macau casino stocks tumble after junket boss arrest | Malay Mail

 But Macau police have accused Chau and ten others of setting up an illegal cross-border gambling and a money-laundering syndicate that enabled mainland Chinese to place bets online.

-Evidence presented at Sunday’s press conference included US$385,000 in cash as well as computer hard drives that had been seized.
+Evidence presented at Sunday’s press conference included US$385,000 (RM1.6 million) in cash as well as computer hard drives that had been seized.

 Prosecutors in the mainland city of Wenzhou have launched a separate investigation accusing Chau of running an illegal gambling syndicate and causing “severe damage to the social order of the country”.